arvvoid/a500kybhid/README.md

 1. **Play a Macro**:
    - Press **Help + F6** to **Help + F10** to play the macro stored in the corresponding slot (slots 1 to 5).
-   - The macro will replay the recorded key presses at fixed intervals.
+   - The macro will replay the recorded key presses/releases at original timing.

 2. **Activate Looping** (BETA):
    - Press **Help + F5** to toggle looping mode for macros.